istio/community/EARLY-DISCLOSURE.md

 We accept.

-> 7. Have a member of your organization be a participant in the Istio Product Security Working Group
+> 6. Have a member of your organization be a participant in the Istio Product Security Working Group.

 John/Jane Doe (Email: person@myorganization.com, Istio Slack username: person) will represent our company in the Istio Product Security Working Group.
 ```